x41x41x41/BasicShell/README.md

 # BasicShell
-Very Basic PHP Shell it's not pretty but as a first web shell that I know is clean it works.
+Very Basic PHP Shell it's not pretty and isn't even valid HTML but as a first web shell that I can trust (78 lines) it will do.